albar965/littlenavmap-manual/src/en/USERPOINT.rst

   Removes empty userpoints without any information.

 Remove duplicates using additional fields as criteria.
-  A userpoint will considered a duplicate to another if all selected fields are equal.
+  An userpoint will considered a duplicate to another if all selected fields are equal.
 The following fields can be checked:

   -  Ident, Name, and Type
   -  Region